pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 It also introduces advanced *interactive embedded folders*, where users can preview files and drill-down into subfolders all without leaving your site.

-It also contains all the features of the basic and premium versions.
+It also contains all the features of the basic and premium versions, plus support for *Team Drives*.

 [Enterprise - Find out more](http://wp-glogin.com/drive/enterprise/?utm_source=Drive%20ReadmeEntPromo&utm_medium=freemium&utm_campaign=Freemium)